 Axel was born and educated in Berlin (Germany) at Free University and Humboldt University and subsequently studied at Aberdeen University and the University of Wales.
 He settled in South Wales in 1996.
-In 2005 he took up a position of Research Fellow at the School of Medicine, Cardiff University and joined Edge Hill as a Senior Research Fellow in April 2013.
-He was appointed Reader in Health Service Research in 2016 and is currently Editor-in-Chief of the Journal of Integrated Care.
-Axel is Visiting Professor at the Department of Health and Social Management at the University of Eastern Finland, Kuopio and currently Vice President of EHMA, the European Health Management Association (Brussels).
+He is Professor of Health Service Research at Edge Hill University Medical School and Editor-in-Chief of the Journal of Integrated Care.
+Axel is also Visiting Professor at the Department of Health and Social Management at the University of Eastern Finland, Kuopio and currently Vice President of EHMA, the European Health Management Association (Brussels).
+He is member of the Advisory Panel of the Leadership Observatory NHS England and Funding Committee Member of Health Service Delivery Research at NIHR.

-Axel has designed and delivered evaluations of health improvement programmes in England and Wales and is also member of the Children’s Nursing Research Unit at Alder Hey, the Children’s Hospital NHS Foundation Trust.
+Axel has designed and delivered evaluations of health improvement programmes in England and Wales and has worked on projects commissioned by NHS England, the Health Research Authority (HRA) and regional health care providers.

 Axel has an interest in programme evaluations, evaluation methodologies and quantitative and qualitative approaches to research.
 Leading on from his work in intellectual disabilities, he has developed a research focus on multiagency work, service integration and partnerships in health services for patients with complex health care needs.
 More recently he has written on complexity and complex adaptive systems as evaluative frameworks to assess health service programmes and patient outcomes.